 The Professional Concentration curriculum balances basic news courses tailored for the digital world with preparation to enter the job market.

-As a national leader in cooperative education, Northeastern offers a unique option for its master’s degree students who want pursue a career in the news media.
+As an international leader in cooperative education, Northeastern offers a unique option for its master’s degree students who want pursue a career in the news media.

 Full-time students can complement their academic study with a six-month job assignment as a reporter or editor at a media organization.
 Co-op is not a requirement, and students who choose it generally take an additional six months to graduate.